tripplyons/firstpass/README.md

 # FirstPass

+Changed to allow custom sites to be added to the list, in sites.txt.

+Original README Below:

+---

+# FirstPass

 Demonstration of a way to generate passwords using a 'correct horse battery staple like phrase' that you've memorised.

 ![img.png](images/theres_always_an_xkcd.png)